lengfeld/live555-unofficial-archive/README.md

     # Commit the final result
     $ git commit -a -m "add new tarballs"

-    # Generate website
+    # Generate website again
     $ make page
-    # Review the changes with "git diff"

-    # publish with
+    # And publish with
     $ make publish
     # And then remove the --dry-run options

-To publish only the gh-pages, execute

-    $ make clean clean-pub checks && make create-pub && make && make page
-    # TODO also use "make publish" here

-and then execute the `git push` command to the branch `gh-pages`.
-And then commit the local changes and also push them.

 ## TODOs